Kavanaugh accuser Christine Blasey Ford's team lays out terms it wants for potential Senate interview, sources say

 "[Ford's] attorneys say there needs to be an investigation, which is exactly what the committee has been doing all week," the GOP members wrote.
 "And we would love to hear from Dr. Ford.
 Democratic staff is invited to participate fully every step of the way."

 Senate Republicans have been harshly critical of Democratic Sen. Dianne Feinstein, D-Calif., for receiving a letter from Ford outlining her allegations in July, but failing to disclose them, even anonymously, to federal officials or other committee members until last week.

-Ford alleged in the letter that Kavanaugh had sexually asssaulted her more than 35 years ago, although she has since indicated that she cannot be sure in which house the assault occured, or why there was a gathering there.
+Ford alleged in the letter that Kavanaugh had sexually assaulted her more than 35 years ago, although she has since indicated that she cannot be sure in which house the assault occured, or why there was a gathering there.

 "I cannot overstate how disappointed I am," Senate Judiciary Chairman Chuck Grassley, R-Iowa, wrote Wednesday, charging that Feinstein "chose to sit on the allegations until a politically opportune moment."